CooperWaNg-py/ChangingPixels/README.md

 A website with each pixel being a different colour.
+Website: https://cooperwang-py.github.io/ChangingPixels/